Filming the Mystery of The Dead Sea Scrolls

 These few words were the only clue to the geographic location of the Essene community, and soon growing demand forced De Vaux to re-look at the ruins of Khirbet Qumaran

-It was soon clear that Qumran was no temporary Roman camp, but a well established settlement, inhabited between mid-second century BCE and 68 CE.
+It was soon clear that Qumran was no temporary Roman camp, but a well-established settlement, inhabited between the mid-second century BCE and 68 CE.
 It was set within a walled enclosure and had a large watchtower guarding the main entrance.
-The excavations unearthed over 30 buildings, some of which supported second story wooden rooms.
+The excavations unearthed over 30 buildings, some of which supported second-story wooden rooms.

 Armed with the sect’s own words as a guide to the settlement, De Vaux set out to identify the use of the site’s structures.

-Around a main block there was a mill with a baking oven, a pottery with two kilns, various workshops and storerooms.
-Outside the complex there was a cemetery with over a thousand graves.
+Around a main block, there was a mill with a baking oven, pottery with two kilns, various workshops and storerooms.
+Outside the complex, there was a cemetery with over a thousand graves.

 On one side of the main block was the kitchen, on the other, a dining hall – with a pantry holding over 1,000 dishes, bowls, beakers and jugs in a small ante-chamber.
 It was here, De Vaux surmised, that the community held its ritual meals.